 The revised Standard Minimum Rules were adopted unanimously by the UN General Assembly (UN-Doc A/Res/70/175) on 17 December 2015.
 The revised Rules are now known as the ‘Nelson Mandela Rules’ to honour the legacy of the late President of South Africa, ‘who spent 27 years in prison in the course of his struggle for global human rights, equality, democracy and the promotion of a culture of peace’.

-Download a copy of the Nelson Mandela Rules.
+Download a copy of the Nelson Mandela Rules, or PRI’s Short Guide to the Rules.

 Eight substantive areas were revised: